valeIT/valeIT.github.io/_posts/2012-04-10-amplified.markdown

 As i state in a [tweet][0]:

-> @jdalrymple @danbenjamin the show is really really good, i was waiting for a show that puts together my two passions: music and Apple.
+> @jdalrymple @danbenjamin the show is really really good, I was waiting for a show that puts together my two passions: music and Apple.
 Thanks.
 >

-I finally found my [show][1], i also admire Jim for his ability to make these two passions co-exist in such an high level.
+I finally found my [show][1], I also admire Jim for his ability to make these two passions co-exist in such a high level.

 [0]: https://twitter.com/vale93kotor/statuses/188570465655201794